doGoodio/MiniPre/audit/code-review/MiniMeToken.md

     ///  if the block is zero than the actual block, the current block is used
     /// @param _transfersEnabled True if transfers are allowed in the clone
-    /// @return The address of the new MiniMeToken Contract function createCloneToken(
+    /// @return The address of the new MiniMeToken Contract
+    // BK Ok - Anyone can execute this function createCloneToken(
         string _cloneTokenName,
         uint8 _cloneDecimalUnits,